Hird – Viking Warriors And Professional Body Guards Prepared To Die For Their Leader

-Many young Vikings dreamt about an adventures life and being chosen to a hird was a great honor.
-A young Viking had to distinguish himself because Viking chiefs selected the most skilled warriors and only those who came from the most powerful families.
+Many young Vikings dreamt about an adventurous life, and being chosen to a hird was a great honor.
+A young Viking had to distinguish himself because Viking chiefs selected the most skilled warriors and only those from influential families.

-Being good in battle was by no means a guarantee a Viking could serve in a hird.
+Being good in battle was no guarantee that a Viking could serve in a hird.

 Norse warriors did not fight for free.
-Their services very expensive and their payment came in form of gifts such as gold and silver, clothes and weapons.
+Their services were costly, and their payment came in gifts such as gold and silver, clothes, and weapons.

-In a battle, the leader fought for victory and the warriors fought for the leader.
+The leader fought for victory in a battle, and the warriors fought for the leader.

-They also had to hand over plundered treasures to their leader who gave them some of the booty.
+They also had to hand over plundered treasures to their leader, who gave them some of the booties.
 Any member of the hird had to avenge their leader's death if necessary.

-Of course, Viking chiefs did more than just engage in battles.
-A hird had to follow their leader to meetings with other chiefs and participate in a number of journeys.
-In those days, it was without doubt a very attractive profession.
+Of course, Viking chiefs did more than engage in battles.
+A hird had to follow their leader to meetings with other chiefs and participate in many journeys.
+In those days, it was undoubtedly a desirable profession.

 Once a Hirdman finished his duty, he was given a bit of land and property from the leader he had served faithfully.

-A hird should not be confused with the Varangian Guard that also consisted of hired professional Viking warriors.
-As we discussed on Ancient Pages before, the Varangian Guard were also employed warriors who successfully conquered territories.
-However, the Varangian Guard represented the elite heavy infantry regiment of the Roman ('Byzantine') Empire from AD 988 AD to around 1404 AD.
+A hird should not be confused with the Varangian Guard, which also consisted of hired professional Viking warriors.
+As we discussed on Ancient Pages before, However, the Varangian Guard represented the elite heavy infantry regiment of the Roman ('Byzantine') Empire from AD 988 AD to around 1404 AD. the Varangian Guard also employed warriors who successfully conquered territories.

-It's also worth mentioning that members of a hird shared a very special and strong bond.
+It's also worth mentioning that members of a hird shared a unique and strong bond.
 They perceived themselves as brothers, just like the fearsome Jomsvikings – a mysterious Scandinavian warrior-brotherhood.